afzalamu/NASSCOM-VSD-SOC-Design-Program/README.md

 #### CONCEPT OF PREPLACED CELLS
 ![image](https://github.com/user-attachments/assets/ac8dc27f-1213-4814-bfb5-76ebae9fbd3c)

-The concept of preplaced cells involves organizing a complex combinational logic circuit, which can contain thousands of gates, into predefined locations within a layout.
-This approach begins with defining the locations of critical components or blocks within the circuit.
-By partitioning the logic into smaller blocks or modules, we can optimize the floorplan and streamline the routing of connections between them.
-These preplaced cells or blocks are then treated as distinct entities, often referred to as "black boxes," which can be managed separately as individual IPs or modules.
-This method enhances the design's manageability and efficiency, ensuring better performance and easier integration.
+The concept of preplaced cells begins with organizing a complex combinational logic circuit, which may contain thousands of gates, into predefined locations within the layout.
+This involves identifying and positioning critical components or blocks, such as memory modules, clock gating cells, comparators, and multiplexers.
+These preplaced cells are treated as distinct entities or "black boxes" to streamline integration and management.
+The arrangement of these preplaced cells and other IPs within the design layout is known as floorplanning.
+Floorplanning ensures optimal performance, efficient space utilization, and effective routing, ultimately enhancing the modularity, scalability, and overall manageability of the circuit.